 These so called “special vinyls” are glitter, galaxy prints, opal prints, and foil vinyl.
 So if you are including any of them, make sure they are applied on the top layer.

-This will leave a vertical crease bang smack down the middle of the shirt.
-You’d be correct to have concerns about the crease affecting the bonding process of the vinyl.
-However, later on we will be pre-pressing the fabric before application.
+Inevitably, this will give rise to a distinct vertical crease bang smack down the middle of the shirt, like a planned image.
+You’d be correct to have concerns about the potential for the crease to disrupt the bonding process of the vinyl.
+However, we’ll be addressing this issue by pre-pressing the fabric prior to application.

-Next, you can make a notch to mark the center point of your vinyl.
-Then simply line up the notch to the vertical crease of the t-shirt and everything is now centered.
+Next, a useful trick is to make a notch to mark the center point of your vinyl.
+Then all you have to do is line up the notch with the vertical crease of the t-shirt–just like matching lines on a template–and voila, everything is now centered.

 To start the heat transfer process, prepare your iron or heat press machine.
 Switch on your heat source and set it to the required temperature.